America's nuclear missiles. Russia and the USA: what is hidden behind the threats to use nuclear weapons. Let's change our view of nuclear weapons

 Length and diameter, m 6.4x2.32

-Takeoff weight, t 2,01
+Take-off weight, t 2,01

 Number of steps, pcs 1

-Accelerating speed, m/s 1100
+Acceleration speed, m/s 1100

 Maximum flight range, km 120

-Maximum deviation from the target, m 250
+Maximum deviation from target, m 250

-Charge type high-explosive, fragmentation, cluster, chemical, nuclear
+Charge type high explosive, fragmentation, cassette, chemical, nuclear

-combat blocks 1 inseparable
+Combat units 1 inseparable

 Type of basing ground self-propelled launcher

-R-30 Bulava
+R-30 "Bulava"

 Name Meaning Note